Marvel at the Eiffel Tower

 - Look up and admire the spectacular stained glass windows of the dome roof.
 Standing 43 metres tall, it is the iconic symbol of Galeries Lafayette and created in the style of Paris Art Nouveau.

-- Discover one of the secret spots to gaze at the city and the Eiffel Tower.
+- Discover one of Paris’ secret spots to gaze at the Eiffel Tower and twinkling city lights.
 Head to the 7thfloor terrace bar, La Pailotte.

 Website: Galeries Lafayette